curtischong/crowdmark-downloader/README.md

 ### Usage

 1) Run the script using this command `python3 download.py`.
-    - This will launch a new Chrome webpage and navigate to Waterloo's Learn page
+    - This will launch a new Chrome webpage and navigate to Waterloo's Crowdmark page
 2) Manually log in
     - I cannot automate this part because everyone has different credentials and 2FA schemes.
 3) Return to the terminal and type something random and press enter.